alqamabinsadiq/react-awesome-clock/README.md

 # REACT AWESOME CLOCK [BETA]

-react-awesome-clock is a react component which gives you an awesome component of clock.
+react-awesome-clock is a react component which can be used in any one of the following ways:
-It's a beta version.
+- A Normal Clock
+- Days Count from a certain date (StartDate as mentioned in docs).

 Why react-awesome-clock?

 1. **Single Component for every type of clock** - It provides you a generic clock component, which allows you to design it dynamically as you want.
-Youu can aply whatever style you want.
+You can aply whatever style you want.
 You can also use it as a timer by just providing the starting date using momentJS.

 ## Getting Started